ichoukou/OuyeXie.github.io/Languages/IELTS/19 distance within families.md

         - become the norm
         - double income family
         - alienated
+        - solitary
         - passive and solitary nature
         - modern forms of entertainment
+        - would be for ... to ...
         - sense of alienation within families
         - financial incentives
         - subsidies